chrisonunze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js: This deletes all the regular files with a .js extension that are present in the current directory and all its subfolders.
 11-directories: This counts the number of directories and sub-directories in the current directory.
 12-newest_files: This displays the 10 newest files in the current directory.
+13-unique: This takes a list of words as input and prints only words that appear exactly once.